shleem0/ranger_object_finder/ranger-nixos/README.md

 hotspots whenever it is connected to a monitor over HDMI (no problems when disconnected).
 I have no explanation for why this happens.

-### `nixosConfigurations.sdp-no-ranger`

-There is no Nix cache for GHC on aarch64 (the CPU architecture used by the Raspberry Pi 3), so you have to cross-compile it yourself.
-This takes a very long time.
-This configuration is identical to `sdp`, except it excludes `ranger-daemon` from the configuration.
-Use this if you need to quickly test something on the Raspberry Pi, but do not need `ranger-daemon`.

 ### `nixosConfigurations.sdp-local`

 Mostly identical to the `sdp` configuration, except excludes some Raspberry